2BAB/Bro/docs/uk-en/api.md

 }

 // Implement the interface and annotate the implementation class to be exposed.
-Implementation should be written in its own business module.
+// Implementation should be written in its own feature module.
-@BroApi("DataApi")
+@BroApi(module = DataModule.class)
 public class DataApiImpl implements IDataApi {

     @Override